quic/aimet/Docs/user_guide/examples.rst

 AIMET Examples
 ==============

-AIMET Examples provide reference code (in the form of *scripts* and *Jupyter Notebooks*) to learn how to load models, apply AIMET quantization and compression features, fine tune and save your models.
+AIMET Examples provide reference code (in the form of *Jupyter Notebooks*) to learn how to apply AIMET quantization and compression features.
 It is also a quick way to become familiar with AIMET usage and APIs.

 For more details on each of the features and APIs please refer: